agartime/issue-openapi-kapt-micronaut-4.5/README.md

 ### Works when using micronaut < 4.4.0
-Setting `micronautVersion` to `4.3.0` in `gradle.properties` (and keeping openapi in kapt in the `build.gradle` file) shows how it was working before.
+Setting `micronautVersion` to `4.3.0` in `gradle.properties` (and keeping openapi in kapt in the `build.gradle` file) proves it was working before.

 ## Stacktrace:
 ```